sequana/fastqc/README.rst

 This pipeline runs fastqc in parallel on the input fastq files (paired or not) and then execute multiqc.
 A brief sequana summary report is also produced.

+You may use falco instead of fastqc.
+This is experimental but seem to work for Illumina/FastQ files.

+This pipeline has been tested on several hundreds of MiSeq, NextSeq, MiniSeq, ISeq100, Pacbio runs.

+It produces a md5sum of your data.
+It copes with empty samples.
+Produces ready-to-use HTML reports, etc

 Rules and configuration details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~